Declaration of Corporate Governance

 Targets for women in management positions

-The Executive Board has defined the two management levels of F U CHS P E T RO LU B SE below the Executive Board as follows: The first management level comprises the members of the Group Management Committee and the division leaders within F U CHS P E T RO LU B SE; the second management level is made up of the department heads of F U CHS P E T RO LU B SE.
-In 2015, the Executive Board specified targets for the percentage of women at these management levels and the date by which the respective target was to be achieved (June 30, 2017).
-The target for the percentage of women at the first management level was 10%, at the second management level 30%.
-The target for the second management level was achieved (40%); the target for the first management level was just missed (8%).
-In 2016, the Executive Board again specified targets for the percentage of women at the second management level was achieved (30 %).
+The Executive Board has defined the two management levels of FUCHS PETROLUB SE below the Executive Board as follows: The first management level comprises the members of the Group Management Committee and the division leaders within FUCHS PETROLUB SE; the second management level is made up of the department heads of FUCHS PETROLUB SE.
+The Executive Board has specified targets for the percentage of women at these management levels as 10 % and 30 % respectively, each valid until December 12, 2021.
+The target for the percentage of women at the first management level was missed with 7 % as of the end of 2017; the target for the percentage of women at the second management level was achieved (30 %).

 Committees of the Supervisory Board

 The Supervisory Board at FUCHS PETROLUB SE has formed three qualified committees which prepare and also supplement its work.
 The duties, responsibilities and work processes comply with the binding regulations of the German Stock Corporation Act (AktG) and are in line with the requirements of the German Corporate Governance Code.

 The Personnel Committee and the Audit Committee meet several times a year, while the Nomination Committee convenes for meetings only when necessary based on its allocation of duties.
 The respective chairs of the committees regularly report to the Supervisory Board on the work of the committees.